Octavius-Dante/Arthelais/ex_6/Readme.md

 **Refer it from CDN**
 </br>
-</br> GO to this page (https://jquery.com/download/) and read about CDN and use any of the given CDN link.
+</br> Go to this page (https://jquery.com/download/) and read about CDN and use any of the given CDN link.
 </br> I used (https://developers.google.com/speed/libraries#jquery) have to link the online version to our project
 </br> like how we refer our JS script similarly an online link
 </br>